 4. The early months in post: ‘inheriting’ the role versus ‘inhabiting’ the role

 • Learning to lead in a new context

 • Navigating the differences between deputy headship and headship

 • Continuing to build the bridge as you walk on it

 5. Established headship and beyond: moving beyond being the ‘new head’

 • Making the most of the joy of headship

 • Next steps?

-Making the Leap has been shortlisted for the 2017 Education Resources Awards in the Educational Book Award category.
+Making the Leap was a finalist in the 2017 Education Resources Awards in the Educational Book Award category.

 Dr Jill Berry taught for 30 years, initially as a secondary English teacher.
 She has been a head of English, head of sixth form and deputy head and was a head teacher for ten years.
 Since 2010 she has completed a Professional Doctorate in Education, worked as an associate for…